Coronavirus Information & Home Testing

 Students using ERYC school bus facility

 If your child uses either school or public transport to travel to school, they will be required to wear a face covering.
 Disposable coverings should be thrown away after each use, so it is recommended that reusable cloth coverings are used.
-These will need to be placed in a sealed plastic bag during the day and then washed for reuse.
 If a student loses their mask during the school day and requires one for their journey home, the school will be able to provide a one-use disposable mask.
 Please see Government Guidance below.

 Testing and tracing for coronavirus

-If a student or a member of your family have symptoms, we would ask that you remain at home, we would encourage you to engage in the test and trace programme.
-We have provided a link below to enable you to book a test and it provides information to understand your test result and find out what to do if you're contacted by NHS Test and Trace.
+If a student or a member of your family have symptoms, we would ask that you remain at home and follow isolation rules and we encourage you to take part in the NHS tracing programme.
 If you are ever unsure, please ring the school and we will do our best to advise.
 Further links are available on our Important Information page and can be found by clicking here

 When to self-isolate and what to do

-If you would like more information and further advice on sheilding, we have provided the link below.
+If you would like more information and further advice on shielding, we have provided the link below.